 Tankavaara is located along the national road 4 (E75), about 30 km south of Saariselkä.
 The distance to Ivalo is about 60 km and to Rovaniemi 230 km.

 Please note that the reindeer sometimes roam the roads in Lapland.
-The Porokello app is recommended for all drivers in Lapland to warn you about the possible locations of the animals.

 BY PUBLIC TRANSPORTATION

 You can reach Tankavaara by bus.
 A direct bus service operates between Rovaniemi and Ivalo, see the schedules on Matkahuolto website: https://www.matkahuolto.fi/.
 The bus ride from Saariselkä takes about 30 minutes.
 The Tankavaara bus stop is by the national road 4 and the walk to the museum from the stop takes about 5 minutes.

 From Monday to Friday from 10am to 4pm,

 2 adults and 1 or 2 children (between 7–16)